Undergraduate Commencement Guide 2014

 Please inform family members that Commencement is held outdoors and suggest they consider wearing a hat for sun protection and flat-heeled shoes for walking on the grass.

 The use of cellular phones is disruptive to both participants and guests.
-Please silence all phones and pagers during the ceremony.
+Please silence all phones during the ceremony.